silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 Use this tutorial to automate the provisioning of infrastructure resources in {{site.data.keyword.Bluemix_notm}} by using Terraform and the deployment of WordPress on those resources with Ansible.
 {: shortdesc}

 [Ansible](https://docs.ansible.com) and Terraform are complimentary solutions, each address a key area of app and environment management.
 Terraform provides lifecycle management of infrastructure whereas Ansible helps you to provision and configure apps.
-This tutorial shows how you provision {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform and then use Ansible to deploy WordPress on Apache web servers and Mariadb, on your Terraform-deployed infrastructure resources.
+This tutorial shows how you provision {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform and then use Ansible to deploy WordPress on Apache web servers and MariaDB, on your Terraform-deployed infrastructure resources.
 Terraform and Ansible are loosely integrated through the sharing of inventory information.

 ## Solution overview
 {: #overview_single_site_wordpress}